 The ICSS 2012 cases all have various layers of politics and power.
 Academic work, especially problem identification and analysis, has often failed to adequately address power and how it contributes to problems (Jerneck, et al., 2011).
 This failure in problem definition constrains solution space, because if the true power behind a problem is not present in the definition of the problem, the solution will not address that power.
 Sustainability science must explicitly address power and politics in defining problems and developing solution options if those options are to be effective and relevant - and initial attempts have recently been undertaken (Jerneck and Olsson, 2011; Voß and Bornemann, 2011).
 In particular, the participatory component of sustainability science is only meaningful if the power dynamics between stakeholders and actors are explored and acknowledged.
-If sustainability science is going to solve problems, it must explore politics and power dynamics, and negotiate solution options that answer the questions: Sustain what?
+If sustainability science is going to solve problems, it must explore politics and power dynamics, and use that exploration to negotiate solution options that answer the questions: Sustain what?
 For whom?
 For how long?
-At what cost? not only on behalf of the powerful, but also on behalf of the marginalized.
+At what cost?